Common Spanish phrases

 Spanish words and Spanish slang

-Most of the Spanish words and expressions below typically belong to Spain.
-Although native Spanish speakers – including all of Latin America – share the same language, each Spanish speaking country has their own unique flare including accents, ways of speaking and most importantly slang.
-When you put a Spaniard in a room with a Peruvian they may have no clue what the other is talking about if they use their own Spanish slang, even though they are both native Spanish speakers.
+Most of the Spanish words and expressions below are typically associated with Spain.
+Although native Spanish speakers – including all of Latin America – share the same language, each Spanish-speaking country has its own unique flair, including accents, ways of speaking, and most importantly, slang.
+When you put a Spaniard in a room with a Peruvian, they may have no clue what the other is talking about if they use their own Spanish slang, even though they are both native Spanish speakers.

 Spanish courses in Spain